cran/movecost/README.md

 <br>

 ## History
+`version 0.5`:
+Irmischer-Clarke's modified Tobler hiking functions for female added.
+This entailed modifying the name of the parameters as follows: `icmonp` for on-path male, `icmoffp` for off-path male, `icfonp` for on-path female, `icfoffp` for off-path female.
+Minor improvements to the layout of the help documentation.

 `version 0.4`:
 Parameter `move` added, which provides the option to set the number of directions in which cells are connected in the cost calculation.